tiwarisuraj9/user-mgmt-ansible/README.md

 # User mgmt. on multiple servers. ( Access/Revoke SSH)

-This is ansible playbook for giving access or to revoke access of multiple servers for dev users
+This is ansible playbook for giving access or to revoke access of user for multiple servers

 ## Playbook-